microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-software-updates.md

 ## Windows update categories

-In general, there are two high-level categories of Windows 10 updates: feature updates and quality updates.
-Falling into the quality updates category includes security updates, driver updates, and others.
+In general, there are three high-level categories of Windows updates: feature updates, quality updates, and driver updates.
+Quality updates category includes security updates.

-The deployment service [catalog](/graph/api/resources/windowsupdates-catalog?view=graph-rest-beta&preserve-view=true) also categorizes updates as feature and quality updates.
+The deployment service [catalog](/graph/api/resources/windowsupdates-catalog?view=graph-rest-beta&preserve-view=true) also categorizes updates as feature, quality, and driver updates.
 [Quality update catalog entries](/graph/api/resources/windowsupdates-qualityupdatecatalogentry?view=graph-rest-beta&preserve-view=true) define security and non-security updates in a specific way and exclude driver updates.
 Note that the definition is different from the Microsoft Update Catalog.
 See [quality updates](#quality-updates) below for more details.

-Effectively, the deployment service currently deploys only feature updates and _security_ quality updates as defined in its catalog.
-The service currently does not deploy non-security quality updates or driver updates.
+Effectively, the deployment service currently deploys only feature updates, _security_ quality updates, and driver updates as defined in its catalog.
+The service currently does not deploy non-security quality updates.

 To learn more about Windows 10 updates and servicing, see [Quick guide to Windows as a service](/windows/deployment/update/waas-quick-start).